itskavyagupta/Path-Between-Cities/README.md

-# path-between-cities

-Considering a rectangular city (let’s say star_city) partitioned into a grid of square cells as shown in the image-
+**Project Title:** City Route Finder using Graphs

+**Project Description:**
+The City Route Finder project focuses on finding routes between specified nodes in a graph data structure representing a rectangular city area.
+Utilizing Python programs and graph data structures, the project aims to implement breadth-first search (BFS) or depth-first search (DFS) algorithms to find routes between nodes and cities within the city grid system.
+The project utilizes a 2D matrix list to store altitude data, enabling the determination of viable routes based on altitude constraints.
+Skills and tools covered include graph operations, 2D matrix manipulation, list operations, searching techniques, and data structures.

+## Description
+The project considers a rectangular city area, star_city, divided into a grid of square cells.
+Each border of star_city is adjacent to a different city: Greendale at the top, Smallville at the right, Duckburg at the bottom, and Blue Valley at the left.
+Each square cell represents the altitude of the land area, ranging from 1 (lowest) to 10 (highest).
+A person can move from a higher altitude area to a lower altitude area.
+Cells on the border are connected to the respective border city.
+The project seeks to find routes from a source cell to a destination cell, as well as routes from Blue Valley to Smallville.

 ![Screenshot (990)](https://user-images.githubusercontent.com/75752026/194089760-c5ce28a8-1512-4a26-b56a-7b9e044e26d3.png)

-- Each of the borders of the star_city are surrounded by different cities- Greendale at top, Smallville at right, Duckburg at bottom and Blue Valley at left.
-- Each square cell represents the altitude of the land area (1 lowest and 10 highest).
-A person can climb down from a higher altitude area to a lower altitude area.
-So, a person from a particular cell can reach to its adjacent cell (up, left, right, bottom) only if the adjacent cell is of equal or lower altitude.
-- Also, all the cells on the border are connected to the respective border city.
-That means a person can reach a particular neighboring city from any of the cells lying on the border for that city.

-We find two paths in this code-

-1. Any 1 route (if exists) from the cell marked Source to the cell marked Destination.
-2. Any 1 route (if exists) from Blue Valley to Smallville